dcunited001/dcunited001.github.io/_pages/quotes.md

 > Metacognition is a science as well as an art.

+> Emulation of ancient thought is penultimate metacognition.

 > That which is rarely found is always a greater treasure.
 The
 > greatest treasure is that which is never shown.